 Prairie Falcon

-This bird is native to North America, and is not a traditional bird used for falconry as it is not native to Europe or Asia.
+This bird is native to the canyons and ridges of the western US, and is not a traditional bird used for falconry as it is not native to Europe or Asia.
 The Prairie Falcon nests in cliffs and cliff ledges.
+Some falconers have noted a more Accipiter-like behavior to the Prairie, which many who like to fly falcons tend to steer away from.
+These are seen as more emotional birds by some than many of the other falcons.

 Plumage

-The Prairie falcon has the tan and brown colorings of the landscape from which it comes.
-It is very similar to the Peregrine in size, shape, and the mask markings, however it is in brown tones while the Peregrine has the distinct blue-gray.
+The Prairie falcon has the sandy tan and brown colorings of the landscape from which it comes.
+It is very similar to the Peregrine in size, although tends to be smaller, shape, and the mask markings, or mustache, however it is in brown tones while the Peregrine has the distinct blue-gray.
 One distinguishing mark here is the dark triangular patch underneath each wing.

 Prairie Falcon image A mature Prairie Falcon.
 Cody is owned and flown in the US Air Force Academy program.